WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: WaveletInception-BiGRU Networks

-Our proposed WaveletInception-BiLSTM Networks address these challenges by combining several key components: a WaveletInception module for extracting features from vibration signals, a feature fusion technique to integrate operational conditions into the analysis, and a BiLSTM sequential modeling framework for estimating health conditions.
+To address these challenges, we propose the WaveletInception-BiGRU framework, which integrates three key components: a WaveletInception module for learnable spectral decomposition and multi-scale feature extraction from vibration signals; a feature fusion technique to incorporate operational conditions; and a BiGRU network for sequential modeling and capturing temporal relationships.
+This combination enables high-resolution, component-level health estimation by leveraging both physical and operational insights.

-The WaveletInception feature extractor includes an LWPT stem module, which ensures that spectral information is incorporated during network training while significantly reducing the computational effort needed to analyze high-frequency signals.
-The inception blocks utilized in this architecture are designed to capture multi-scale, high-level, and more abstract features in the deeper layers.
-Our feature fusion method effectively integrates operational conditions and captures temporal dependencies within the feature extraction networks.
-This approach addresses the underlying causes of signal length variation, specifically, the measurement speed, and incorporates them into the analysis.
-Finally, the BiLSTM networks leverage both forward and backward information from the drive-by vibration response signal.
-This allows for a more accurate estimation of health conditions using a sequential approach.
-The proposed sequential technique significantly improves the resolution of estimations, allowing for analysis at the level of individual sequences or beams.
-The proposed methodology is outlined in detail in the following sections.